Retention of CO Ice and Gas Within 486958 Arrokoth: Acknowledgments

 \section{Acknowledgments}

 The authors thank Will Grundy for providing us preliminary data regarding updated CO vapor pressure measurements.
-We also thank Bjorn Davidsson, Jason Soderblom, Jordan Steckloff, and two anonymous reviewers for helpful guidance and reviewing earlier forms of this work.
+We also thank Bjorn Davidsson, Jason Soderblom, Jordan Steckloff for helpful guidance and reviewing earlier forms of this work.
+We also thank Stephanie Menten and an anonymous reviewer for helpful comments that improved this paper.
 This research was supported by the Heising-Simons Foundation (51 Pegasi b Fellowship to S.P.D.B.) and the \textit{New Horizons} Kuiper Belt Extended Mission I (support to O.M.U.).
+During the preparation of this work the author(s) used OpenAI's ChatGPT for proofreading purposes.
+After using this tool, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.